University of Wisconsin–Stevens Point at Wausau: InterVarsity Christian Fellowship

 InterVarsity Christian Fellowship is a Christian student organization present on campus.
 Conferences, small group Bible studies, and large groups with worship and speakers are among the activities available.

 Concert Band

-The UWMC Concert Band is a community-university blend that includes current and former UWMC students and other musicians from the Wausau area.
+The UWSP-Wausau Concert Band is a community-university blend that includes current and former UWMC students and other musicians from the Wausau area.
 The Concert Band performs four concerts each year, with a "Preview" performance in October featuring the entire music program, a shared performance with the UWMC Jazz Ensemble in December, a full concert in early spring, and a shared performance with the UWMC Concert Choir in May.
 Every even-numbered year, the band's early spring concert features music related to dance, from ballet to Broadway to ballroom.

 Jazz Ensemble

 The UWMC Jazz Ensemble is open to all university students interested in performing big band music.
 Members have the opportunity to learn a variety of jazz, Latin and jazz-rock styles through the jazz ensemble literature while continuing to develop individual and ensemble musical skills.
 The group performs on campus at least twice each semester, with occasional off-campus performances for festivals, community events, or joint concerts with public school groups.
 No audition is necessary to be in the ensemble.

 This course is an important part of the curriculum for music majors and allows students to apply and reinforce what they are learning in their other coursework.